Anil Prakash Joshi

 Dr. Anil Prakash Joshi is an environmentalist, green activist, and the founder of Himalayan Environmental Studies and Conservation Organization (HESCO), a Dehradun-based voluntary organization.
-His work majorly includes developing sustainable technologies that are ecology inclusive economy for ecosystem development.
+His work includes development of sustainable technologies that are ecology inclusive economy for ecosystem development.
 He has coined GEP (gross environmental product), an ecological growth measure parallel to GDP.
 GEP has been accepted as a growth measure by the state of Uttarakhand on 5 June 2021.
 He was selected as the man of the year by Week Magazine in 2003.
 He is a recipient of the Jamnalal Bajaj Award and is an Ashoka Fellow.
 The Government of India awarded him the fourth highest civilian honour of the Padma Shri, in 2006, for his contributions to Indian society.
 He was also awarded Padma Bhushan, third highest civilian award in 2020 for environmental conservation in Uttarakhand.
-Dr. Joshi appeared in the Kaun Banega Crorepati, Karamveer episode aired on 25th December 2020.
+Dr. Joshi appeared in the Kaun Banega Crorepati, Karamveer episode aired on 25 December 2020.